 How long can you use your card?

-Your Prepaid Benefit debit cards will be valid for five years.
+Your debit cards will be valid for three years.
 You will automatically receive new cards by mail during the month in which your card expires.

-Please remember you can access your FSA through the internet.
+Please remember you can get more information about these benefits online as well as access your HSA, FSA and transportation account.
 You may view detailed information such as your account balance, claim status and payment information.
-This information will be available to you 24-hours-a-day, seven days a week.
-If you have any questions regarding your account, please call PayFlex FSA Customer Service at 855.516.8593.
+This information will be available to you 24 hours a day, seven days a week.
+If you have any questions regarding your account, please call HealthEquity Member Services at 866.346.5800.

 To access your account, follow the simple steps below:

-You will be automatically and securely transferred to the FSA / Commuter Portal.
+You will be automatically and securely transferred to the member portal.
 Here you can:

 - Check the approval and payment status of the claims you have submitted

-- Submit new claims for reimbursement (NOTE: substantiation for debit card claims should not be uploaded through the FSA/Commuter Portal)
+- Submit new claims for reimbursement (NOTE: substantiation for debit card claims should be uploaded through the portal or the mobile app)

 Income-Based Health Reimbursement Arrangement

 This benefit is used to help eligible associates and their dependents to pay for co-pays, deductibles, coinsurance and prescriptions.
 Nemours will fund up to $1,000 for single and $2,000 for family coverages.
 Since this is funded by Nemours, associate contributions are not permitted and unused funds do not roll over year to year.
 This arrangement is available for associates who meet household income limits (see eligibility chart) and are enrolled in either the Red, Blue or White plans.
 Associates enrolled in the Green plan and SAVI are not eligible for this benefit.